polgarp/polgarp.github.io/_posts/9am26/2023-07-25-Managing-designers-and-managing-researchers.md

 # ☕ Managing designers and managing researchers

-(Thanks for the topic idea, David Udvardy!)
+(Thanks for the topic idea, Dávid Udvardy!)

 For most of my time as a design leader, I've been managing both researchers and designers.
 People management is pretty similar between the two roles, but there are a few notable differences.